Better Concept Design

 Most 3D CAD systems aren’t set up well for trying out and tracking alternative ideas.
 Too often, each variation on your concept design ends up in its own separate file, and concept design turns into a scavenger hunt.

-With the PTC Creo Design Exploration Extension, you can define a model as your baseline and try out different variations, create checkpoints and branches.
+With the Creo Design Exploration Extension, you can define a model as your baseline and try out different variations, create checkpoints and branches.
 No separate files needed.
 Just click to retrieve any stage of your design evolution.